Women Forward (2021-2022)

 - Aquaponics at Southern Handicapped Association

-At Absa, we will continue to bring possibilities to life by supporting the community and country.
+This project is in line with our vision to continue to bring possibilities to life by supporting the community and our country.